With a little bit research, prospective gas station buyers will come to learn that most earnings in the business don’t come from gasoline sales.

 Leverage Data from Your Inventory Management System

-Your store’s inventory management system is a gold mine for developing a sound business strategy.
+Your store’s inventory management system and convenience store software is a gold mine for developing a sound business strategy.
 Review your daily reports, monthly assessments, and inventory sales track to see what’s selling and what isn’t.
 With this data at hand, you can develop sound business strategies for pricing, deals, and product ranking when determining what to fit on the shelf space.

 Which items are bought in pairs or most likely to be bought in multiple units?
 Can you make any 2 for 1 deals or other specials to help promote larger sales?

 Which product categories are most popular at your various locations?
 Use the data from your other locations as a reference point when opening a new store.
 How will the data translate with the new location?

 Which marketing/promotional campaigns have resulted in the greatest increase in sales?
 Why did those campaigns succeed as opposed to others that failed?
 How can you replicate that success?